 The roads in the Val-de-Travers in the Jura Mountains of the canton of Neuchâtel form an east-west connection.

-The first mention of Fleurier appears on a document dating from 1284.
-The town was first administered by the Lords of Vautravers and then by the Counts of Neuchâtel from the 14th century.
+The first mention of Fleurier was in 1284.
+The town was first administered by the Lords of Vautravers and then by the Counts of Neuchâtel in the 14th century.

 David Vaucher (1712-1786) introduced the first watch industry in Fleurier in 1730.
 There were 200 watchmakers in 1830.